softcarehub/Research-Guide/Machine Learning/project-1/Multiple-Diseases-Prediction.md

   - clustering: For data analysis
 - ![difference between classification vs regression vs clustering](images/classification%20vs%20clustering.png)
 - ![difference between classification vs regression vs clustering](images/Classification_Regression_Clustering.png)

+# how to write the paper title
+1. First give two title of the paper in chatGPT by making myself and ask for title
+2. after writing the total paper  then copy abstract and paste it in chatGPT then asked for 10 title:
+  - Example: I will provide ready abstract of this title then you will suggest 10 different types of title. ok?

 ## Heart Diseases working step
 1. Machine Learning Model